microprediction/timemachines/README.md

 ### Skater "a" argument

 A vector of known-in-advance variables.
+You can also use the "a" argument for conditional prediction.
+This is a nice advantage of keeping skaters pure - though the caller might need to make a copy of the prior state if she intends to reuse it.

 ### Skater "t" argument